 After setting up either an immediate Block Ack agreement or a Delayed Block agreement following the procedure in 9.10.2 (Setup and modification of the Block Ack parameters), the originator may transmit a block of QoS data frames separated by SIFS period, with the total number of frames not exceeding the Buffer Size subfield value in the associated ADDBA Response frame.
 Each of the frames shall have the Ack Policy subfield in the QoS Control field set to Block Ack.
-For non-MRG frames, tThe RA field of the frames shall be the recipient’s unicast address.
-For MRG frames, the RA field of the frames shall be the MRG group address.
+The RA field of the frames that are not delivered using the GCR (#686)-Block-Ack retransmission(#961) policy(#584) shall be the recipient’s unicast address.
+For GCR (#686)frames delivered using the GCR (#686)-Block-Ack retransmission(#961) policy, the RA field of the frames shall be the GCR (#686) concealment(#463) group address.
 The originator requests acknowledgment of outstanding QoS data frames by sending a Basic Block-AckReq frame.
 The recipient shall maintain a Block Ack record for the block.

-Change the fourth paragraph of 9.10.3 as follows:

-The originator shall use the Block Ack starting sequence control to signal the first MPDU in the block for which an acknowledgment is expected.
-MPDUs in the recipient’s buffer with a sequence control value that precedes the starting sequence control value are called preceding MPDUs.
-The recipient shall reassemble any complete MSDUs from buffered preceding MPDUs, reject duplicates for MRG MSDUs, and indicate thesenon-duplicates to its higher layer.
-The recipient shall then release any buffers held by preceding MPDUs.
-The range of the outstanding MPDUs (i.e., the reorder buffer) shall begin on an MSDU boundary.
-The total number of frames that can be sent depends on the total number of MPDUs in all the outstanding MSDUs.
-The total number of MPDUs in these MSDUs may not exceed the reorder buffer size in the receiver.

-Change the eighth paragraph of 9.10.3 as follows:

-The Basic BlockAck frame contains acknowledgments for the MPDUs of up to 64 previous MSDUs.
-In the Basic BlockAck frame, the STA acknowledges only the MPDUs starting from the starting sequence control until the MPDU with the highest sequence number that has been received, and the STA shall set bits in the Block Ack bitmap corresponding to all other MPDUs to 0.
-The status of MPDUs that are considered "old" and prior to the sequence number range for which the receiver maintains status shall be reported as successfully received (i.e., the corresponding bit in the bitmap shall be set to 1).
-If the Basic BlockAck frame indicates that an MPDU was not received correctly (at any STA with the group, in the case of an MRG group address), the originator shall retry that MPDU subject to that MPDU's appropriate lifetime limit.
+(#185)

+(#605)(#186)

 Insert the following subclauses (9.10.10) after 9.10.9:

-9.10.10 MRG Block Ack
+9.10.10 GCR (#686) Block Ack

-This subclause extends the Block Ack mechanism to group addressed frames that are subject to the MRG-Block-Ack Ack policy.
+This subclause extends the Block Ack mechanism to group addressed frames that are subject to the GCR (#686)-Block-Ack retransmission(#961) policy.

-A protective mechanism (such as transmitting using HCCA, RTS/CTS, or another mechanism described in 9.13) should be used to reduce the probability of other STAs transmitting during the MRG TXOP.
-If no protective mechanism is used, then the first frame that is sent as an MRG block should have a response frame that(#688) has the Duration field set based on the first frame, and the Duration fields in the first and response frames set the NAVs to appropriate values at all STAs in the BSS and OBSS(s).
-If there is more than one STA in a MRG group, an AP may use the OBSS information reported by STAs to select the responding STA,
+A protective mechanism (such as transmitting using an HCCA CAP(#217), RTS/CTS, setting the Duration fields in the first frame and response frames to update the NAVs of all STAs in the BSS and OBSS(s)(#104) or another mechanism described in 9.13) should be used to reduce the probability of other STAs transmitting during the GCR (#686) TXOP.
+The protective mechanism of NAV update can be achieved by setting(#104) (#122) the Duration field in the first and response frames appropriately to cover the entire duration of the TXOP and thereby update the NAVs of STAs in the BSS and OBSS(s) according to the rules of 9.2.5.4(#122).
+If there is more than one STA in an(#465) GCR (#686) group, an AP may use the OBSS information reported by STAs to select the STA used to initiate the protection mechanism.(#465)(#856)